navinor/DameDaneGenerator/README.md

 # DameDaneGenerator
-Generates Dame Da ne meme (sound and all)
+Generates a Dame Dane meme (sound and all)

 ***GO TO RELEASES, DOWNLOAD THE TAR FILES, AND PLACE THEM IN THE `firstordermodel` FOLDER***